kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-03-404-not-found.md

 ## Symptom

-You reach your service and get `404 Not Found` in response.
+When you try to reach your service, you get `404 Not Found` in response.

 ## Remedy

-In such case, make sure that:
+Make sure that the following conditions are met:

 - Proper Oathkeeper Rule has been created: